vorrawut/KafkaStarter/class/modules/lesson_6/workshop_6.md

+# Workshop

-# Lesson 6 Workshop: Development Tools - Building Production-Ready Kafka Applications
+## Development Tools - Building Production-Ready Kafka Applications

 ## 🎯 What We Want to Build